Nikos the Impaler

-Nikos the Impaler is a 2003 z-grade splatter film directed by and starring German arteur Andreas Schnaas.
+Nikos the Impaler is a 2003 splatter film directed by and starring German director Andreas Schnaas.
 It follows a reincarnated Romanian barbarian (Schnaas) as he wreaks havoc on modern day New York City.
 It was released in some territories as Violent Shit 4.

 Synopsis

 College professor Frank Heller (Joe Zaso) and his girlfriend Sandra (Felissa Rose) lead a ragtag group of museum patrons in a race for their lives.
 After a botched robbery attempt spills blood on the ancient mask of Nikos a lu Unziceanu (Schnaas), the barbarian returns to kill off virtually anyone who crosses his path.
 After wiping out the denizens of the art museum, the maniac turns his sights on a health club, gay bar, movie theater, and video store.